buttonpushertv/buttonpusherTTRPG/90-Tools & Helpers/JSON Importing How To Notes/00-JSON Importing How To Guide.md

 This is a multi-step process.
 As the warning above states, this is very complex, but not impossible.
 Just follow the steps and [[#Where to Ask for Help|ask for help]] if you are stuck.

 # The Premise

-### TBD - {describe the process this import will undertake.
-The idea that you will create a Campaign and then the info from a given FMG map will be stored within that Campaign's Atas folder, under a subfolder called the name of the map.}
+Essentially, we are going to use this vault to create a folder structure for a campaign, export a Full JSON from FMG, and then import that data into this vault.

 # How Big is Your Map?